shallomkanyori/alx-backend-javascript/0x04-TypeScript/README.md

 	- It returns the first letter of the `firstName` and the full `lastName`
 	- Example: printTeacher("John", "Doe") -> J. Doe
 Write an interface for the function named `printTeacherFunction`.

+### Task 4
+Write a Class named `StudentClass`:
+- The constructor accepts `firstName(string)` and `lastName(string)` arguments
+- The class has a method named `workOnHomework` that returns the string `Currently working`
+- The class has a method named `displayName`.
+It returns the firstName of the student
+- The constructor of the class should be described through an Interface
+- The class should be described through an Interface
+Requirements:
+- When running `npm run build`, no TypeScript error should be displayed.
+- Every variable should use TypeScript when possible.